streamroot/integration-samples/orchestrator/Apple/AVPlayer/README.md

 player = AVPlayer(playerItem: playerItem)
 /*
 *
-* We are calling here linkPlayer to start the qosWrapper
+* We are calling here linkPlayer to start the playerInteractor
 *
 */
-qosModuleWrapper.linkPlayer(player!)
+playerInteractor.linkPlayer(player!)
 // Call the player play() method player?.play()
 ```